What Is Populous (PPT)? | A Helpful Guide to the P2P Invoice Financing Platform

 Populous analyzes the credit risk of invoices by using the Altman Z-score formula on real-time XBRL data.
-This data is publicly available and includes business information such as the value of debtor’s, the amount of cash on hand, and the creditors that are due within a year.
+This data is publicly available and includes business information such as the debtor’s value, the amount of cash on hand, and the creditors that are due within a year.

 Altman Z-score Formula

 With the extracted XBRL data and the Altman Z-Score formula, the Populous team has created their own in-house credit rating system.
-Because of this, they have no need for an external credit agency which saves them a significant amount of time and money.
+Because of this, they have no need for an external credit agency, saving them a significant amount of time and money.

 The Altman Z-score Formula is a financial modeling tool that determines three risk factors:

-- Probability a business will be bankrupt within 2 years
+- Probability a business will be bankrupt within two years

 - Whether the business will default on obligations